 Dividends received by a Belgian company are first included in its taxable basis on a gross basis when the dividends are received from a Belgian company or on a net basis (i.e. after deduction of the foreign WHT) when they are received from a foreign company.

-Provided certain conditions are met, 95% of the dividend income could, in the past, be offset by a DRD.
-As of tax year 2019 (financial years ending 31 December 2018 and later), the participation exemption has increased to 100%.
+Provided certain conditions are met, 100% of the dividend income can be offset by a DRD.

 Dividends-received deduction (DRD)

-A DRD of 100% (applicable as of tax year 2019 [financial years ending 31 December 2018 or later]) of dividend income can be applied under certain conditions (see below).
+A DRD of 100% of dividend income can be applied under certain conditions (see below).
 Any unused portion of the DRD from dividends received from a European Economic Area (EEA) subsidiary or a subsidiary from a country with which Belgium has concluded a DTT with a non‑discrimination clause on dividends can be carried forward to future tax years (taking into account the possible limitations introduced by the basket).
 The same also applies for dividends from Belgian subsidiaries.

 The DRD is subject to a (i) minimum participation condition and (ii) taxation condition.

-In addition, a rule against hybrid instruments has been introduced into Belgian law.
-Under this rule, dividends received by the parent company will no longer be tax exempt whenever the distributed profit is tax deductible in the jurisdiction of the subsidiary (e.g. hybrid loans).
-Further, a general anti-abuse rule (GAAR) has been introduced into Belgian legislation.
-As a result, the DRD will be denied whenever the dividends originate from legal acts or a whole of legal acts that are artificial (i.e. no valid business reasons that reflect economic reality) and merely in place to obtain the DRD exemption.
+In addition, based on a rule against hybrid instruments, dividends received by the parent company will no longer be tax exempt whenever the distributed profit is tax deductible in the jurisdiction of the subsidiary (e.g. hybrid loans).
+Further, as a result of a general anti-abuse rule (GAAR), the DRD will be denied whenever the dividends originate from legal acts or a whole of legal acts that are artificial (i.e. no valid business reasons that reflect economic reality) and merely in place to obtain the DRD exemption.